Archanciel/cryptopricer/readme_seqdiagbuilder.md

 Other partial request commands
 * -t --> time
 * -c --> cryptocurrency
-* -f --> fiat currency
+* -f --> unit currency
 * -e --> exchange

-### Changing the crypto, the fiat and the exchange of the previous request
+### Changing the crypto, the unit and the exchange of the previous request
 #### Partial request: -cxmr -feth -eall
 ![](screenshots/Screenshot_2018-02-16-21-40-04.jpg)